Alx3dp/Greenboy-Extruder-V2-double-4020-fans-/README.md

 A dedicated mount for a multitude of z probes (still a wip)
 <br>
 <br>
 Do keep in mind that this is still a wip. there can be issues, I can make mistakes and my designs are not perfect.
-If you find an issue please message me on discord @alx1234
+If you find an issue or have any Ideas on how to improve this design please message me on discord @alx1234
 <br>
 You will need additional parts to the GB kit, consult the BOM to see what exactly you will need.
 <br>